D'banj: Endorsements

 With D'banj's first album came his first endorsement from an energy drink called Power Fist.
 In May 2013, D'banj was named the Bank of Industry (BOI) ambassador.
 In November 2013, D'banj re-signed a multi-million Naira deal with Globacom, the company he parted ways with in 2010.
-In June 2014 D'Banj Secures Deal With Heritage Bank.
+In June 2014, D'Banj secured a deal with Heritage Bank.
 In October 2014, D'banj was named the official African ambassador for Beats by Dre.
 In February 2015, D'banj was named the official African ambassador for Ciroc Nigeria.
-In an exclusive story on Tush Magazine Issue 11, Banky W and Dbanj shed more lights on how they became Ciroc Ambassadors.
-In September 2015, D'banj was made the brand ambassador of SLOT, a popular mobile phone, and electronic gadget retail outfit.
+In an exclusive story on Tush Magazine Issue 11, Banky W and Dbanj shed more light on how they became Ciroc Ambassadors.
+In September 2015, D'banj was made the brand ambassador of SLOT, a popular mobile phone and electronic gadget retail outfit.
 Dbanj is now among the richest Afrobeats artists in Nigeria.

 Humanitarian work

-D'banj is the founder of Koko Foundation for Youth and Peace Development.
+D'banj is the founder of the Koko Foundation for Youth and Peace Development.
 He was also Nigeria's first United Nations Youth Ambassador for Peace.
 Dbanj is a ONE campaign ambassador; he released the song "Cocoa Na Chocolate" in support of agriculture investments.
 'Cocoa Na Chocolate' featured 18 other African artists and won Best African Collaboration at the All Africa Music Awards in 2014.

-In 2015, he was applauded by World Bank Chief, Jim Yong Kim for using his music power and high celebrity status to bringing attention to serious and critical issues in Africa with special focus on agriculture and poverty alleviation.
-Jim Yong Kim was quoted saying that "I had the pleasure of meeting D'banj last month and seeing him perform.
+In 2015, he was applauded by World Bank Chief Jim Yong Kim for using his music power and high celebrity status to bring attention to serious and critical issues in Africa, with a special focus on agriculture and poverty alleviation.
+Jim Yong Kim was quoted as saying, "I had the pleasure of meeting D'banj last month and seeing him perform.
 I'm thrilled he is the first artists to take part in our new Music4Dev series encouraging global artist to raise awareness about poverty and related issues."

-In 2015 D'banj released the video to "Extraordinary" to raise awareness on gender equality and women's empowerment.
-World bank endorsed the song as a song for women awareness.
+In 2015, D'banj released the video "Extraordinary" to raise awareness on gender equality and women's empowerment.
+World Bank endorsed the song as a song for women awareness.

-Projects

-D'Banj is vastly immersed in the information technology, particularly in the areas of value-added services and Content digital distribution.
-He owns MCOMM Ltd (Median Mobile Communications Limited, A Value Added Service Content Provider) and D' Kings Men Media Limited (a 360 Media Company), which are responsible for his major digital moves in recent times.

-C.R.E.A.M

 In August 2016, D'banj's D'Kings Men Media partnered with MTN Nigeria and the Bank of Industry to launch THE CREAM PLATFORM, a creative talent platform that was set up to help discover young creative minds across Nigeria by just dialing a USSD code on a mobile phone.
-It is reported that the platform, as at December 2016, had over 2 million paying subscribers and has discovered hundreds of talents from the music category alone, with tens of music videos and millions of NairaDUCTOR SETT given out to winners.
+It is reported that the platform, as of December 2016, had over 2 million paying subscribers and has discovered hundreds of talents from the music category alone, with tens of music videos and millions of Naira DUCTOR SETT given out to winners.